Follow 9 tips mentioned in this article to protect yourself from phishing emails

 - Report phishing scams to authorities ASAP.
 If you become a victim of such phishing emails, file a detailed complaint with www.ic3.gov.
 And ftc.gov/complaint.
 You can also send your email phishing to complain to email@example.com

-We hope that when you hear the word “phishing email” in the future, you won’t get a picture of that “Nigerian prince” in your mind.
-Nowadays, these emails are way more sophisticated and advanced than those basic scams.
-Modern phishing emails are crafted with intense research and using the advanced level of hacking techniques that can easily manipulate the victim psychologically if they are not vigilant enough.
-Hence, don’t take phishing emails lightly, always keep alertness, and train your employees to recognize such emails.
+We hope when you hear the word “phishing email” in the future, you won’t get a picture of that “Nigerian prince” in your mind.
+Don’t take phishing emails lightly, always keep alertness, and train your employees to recognize such emails.